search icon

 • Termination

-Winding-up occurs when you close operations and pay off creditors.
-Termination happens after you have filed all the paperwork to end the business.
+Winding-up occurs when a business owner closes operations and pays off creditors.
+Termination happens after the business owner has filed all the paperwork to end the business.

 Summary: Voluntary Dissolution Definition